Grammarly Home

 Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

-10 Alternatives to “I Hope This Email Finds You Well”
+“I Hope This Email Finds You Well” Meaning and Alternatives

-• “I hope this email finds you well” is a formal and polite way of expressing your well-wishes toward the recipient or showing interest in their well-being.
+• “I hope this email finds you well” is a polite, formal email opening used to express goodwill toward the recipient.

-You’ve probably opened many emails that start with “I hope this email finds you well.”
+You’ve probably opened plenty of emails that start with “I hope this email finds you well.”
 While appropriate as a formal email greeting in professional settings, this overused phrase doesn’t necessarily captivate recipients from the start or promote interest in the rest of the message.

-Here, we’ll discuss the meaning of “I hope this email finds you well” and share 10 better alternatives to make your email more engaging and effective.
+Here, we’ll discuss the meaning of “I hope this email finds you well” and when it’s OK to use, and we’ll share 10 alternatives that can make your email opening more engaging and effective.

 Work smarter with Grammarly